 I've always envisioned WordRake as a collaborator: seeing things we're too close to see, too tired to recognize, or don’t know to look for.
 And when the software highlights the dull and unnecessary words, and we accept the edits, we often see even more ways to improve a sentence.
 Here’s how I imagine Jack London (or you) would collaborate with WordRake:

-2) After removing the four words in red, so having fewer words to consider, London sees that chanced to glance works much better as glanced.
+2. After removing the first four crossed-out words, London agrees that chanced to glance works much better as glanced.
 "How did my wife miss this one?"

-3) "I especially like using that verb advertise," says London.
+"I especially like using that verb 'advertise,'" London says to himself.
 "It gives the sentence more punch."
-As he accepts the two edits, of his now appears unnecessary.
+As he accepts the two edits, the phrase of his now appears unnecessary, so he removes those two words.
 With the new syntax, maybe he replaces a greater strength with an even greater strength . . . .

-4) Deleting to me is a good start, but as WordRake draws his eye to that part of the sentence, London reexamines it and realizes he could take it further: She seemed never to walk . . . .
-"My editors would never see that one; that's my job, to write like that."
+4. Deleting to me is a good start, but as WordRake draws his eye to that part of the sentence, London realizes he could take it further: She seemed never to walk . . . .
+“My editors never would have seen this one,” he muses.
+“That’s my job, to write like that”